appriss/climax/README.markdown

     MyApplication.new(ARGV).run()

 The above example is about as simple as you can get.
 Here we define an application and give it a `main` method.
-The `main` method will be called REPEATADLY until it returns a value other than nil.
+The `main` method will be called REPEATEDLY until it returns a value other than nil.
 In the example above `main` will only be called once because it returns `0`.

 If you save the above example in a file and run it with `--help` you will get a list of default